 Anton Chigurh of No Country for Old Men has a cattle bolt gun, which uses compressed air to shoot out a retractable metal rod.
 He apparently uses it because it's good for blowing out locks, and not many people can tell it's a weapon.

-Pam Grier as blaxploitation hero Jackie Brown: "I've got a black belt in barstools!"
+Pam Grier as blaxploitation hero Foxy Brown: "I've got a black belt in barstools!"

 Both versions of Walking Tall was all about laying the smackdown with a two by four, based on the real life Buford Pusser.

 Then there was the guy with the bean bag gun in The Rundown.

 In The Fastest Guitar Alive, Roy Orbison wields a guitar that conceals a rifle.

 Among the many knives found in the Joker's pockets in The Dark Knight film, the police also pull out a potato peeler!
 You may cringe at the thought of how effectively he'd use it.
 He also makes effective use of a pencil.

 The title character of the Japanese splatter film RoboGeisha is proficient in the use of weapons one would not normally expect to be deadly... with the most eye opening example being a pair of fried shrimp.